AliMurad1233/fastapi/README.md

 ## A Quick Walk Through The Project

 ### Description
-FastAPI is fast web framework used for building APIs, I went with it because it's easy to use and it provides automatic data validation and documentation.
+FastAPI is a fast web framework used for building APIs, I went with it because it's easy to use and it provides automatic data validation and documentation.
 This FastAPI project written in Python provides APIs for uploading,training a logistic regression model and saving it, showing the progress of the training phase and listing all the models saved.
 This process only works with (csv,xlsx,xls) extensions

 ### Instructions
 #### how to install and get the project running